nkulik94/phase-3-sinatra-react-project/README.md

 | -------- | -------------- |
 | `<some number>` | `<some string>` |

 > Originally the passwords were part of the user table, I split it off into its own table so that only the backend has access to them.
 The backend takes care of validating logins, so I figured it would be more secure this way.
-I have no idea what the convention is with this type of thing, so I just did it my way.
+This project was built without the help of Rails or any built-in validation methods so I kinda just made up how to do this.

 #### `boards` table: